Hull and Barnsley Railway: Use of closed parts of the line

 In rural areas the embankments and earthworks remain as boundaries between fields, the trackbed west of Weedley Tunnel forms part of the Yorkshire Wolds Way and High Hunsley Circuit walks, and a section of the embankment between Kirk Ella and Hull also carries a footpath whilst a section further west is covered by the B1232 road.
 A section over 2 mi long north of Newport is now part of the eastern end of M62 motorway.
 A number of the stations have been converted into private residences.

-The areas of disused land west and east of Calvert Lane in Hull (formerly Springhead works and sidings and the land between Springbank East, West and South junctions) have become a wildlife habitat, the area between the junctions being assessed as "ecologically outstanding". and are classed as Sites of nature conservance importance and is a candidate site for "Local Nature Reserve status".
+The areas of disused land west and east of Calvert Lane in Hull (formerly Springhead works and sidings and the land between Springbank East, West and South junctions) have become a wildlife habitat, the area between the junctions being assessed as "ecologically outstanding" and are classed as Sites of nature conservance importance and is a candidate site for "Local Nature Reserve status".
 The disused railway bridge giving walkers access to the western site was removed in August 2009.
 The former sidings at Calvert Lane were developed into a small housing estate "The Sidings" in the 2010s.

 Preservation

-The Hull & Barnsley Railway Stock Fund owns and restores the few surviving vehicles which once belonged to the H&BR.
-Two coaches, two wagons and a tool van are kept on the North Yorkshire Moors Railway.
+The Hull & Barnsley Railway Stock Fund owns and restores the six of the eight surviving vehicles which once belonged to the H&BR.
+Three coaches, two wagons and a tool van are kept on the North Yorkshire Moors Railway.
+They also own a wagon at Streetlife Museum of Transport in Hull.
+Another wagon is owned by the Buckinghamshire Railway Centre.
 No locomotives have survived.